Package Leaflet: Information for the User

 Dosage

-The recommended dose of Berinert is 60 IU/kg of body weight.
+The recommended dose of Berinert is 60 IU/kg body weight.

 Pediatric population

-The recommended dose is the same as in adults.
+The recommended dose is the same as for adults.

 Reconstitution and administration

-If your doctor decides that you can treat yourself at home, they will give you detailed instructions.
-You will be provided with a logbook where you will record each injection administered at home, which you will bring with you each time you visit your doctor.
-You will be regularly reviewed by your doctor or caregiver on how you administer the injections to ensure that you do it correctly over time.
+If your doctor decides that you can treat yourself at home, he/she will give you detailed instructions.
+You will be given a diary where you will record each injection administered at home, which you will bring with you every time you visit the doctor.
+You or your caregiver will be regularly reviewed on how to administer the injections to ensure that you are doing them correctly over time.

 General instructions